Nudity and protest: Topfreedom

 The topfreedom movement has challenged the law in a number of countries, especially in North America and in Europe, on sex equality grounds arguing that the present public indecency laws discriminate against women.
 The movement advocates equal rights for women to be topfree in the same circumstances that a man is permitted to be bare-chested.

 The Topfree Equal Rights Association (TERA) is a Canadian organization which endeavors to assist women who are having legal troubles exercising their rights to be topfree.
 Their website states that they serve both Canada and the United States.
 The organization also aims to inform and educate the public about topfreedom, and to change laws against topfreedom in North American jurisdictions.
-GoTopless goes further and organizes demonstrations to protest against the legal and public attitude to the inequality.
-In Sweden, Bara Bröst is active in advancing topfreedom, as is Topless Front in Denmark.
+GoTopless goes further and organizes demonstrations to protest against the legal and public attitude to the inequality, in various locations including New York City.
+In Sweden, Bara Bröst is active in campaigning for topfreedom, as is Topless Front in Denmark.
 In France, the feminist collective Les TumulTueuses has the slogan: "My body if I want, when I want, like it is" ("Mon corps si je veux, quand je veux, tel qu'il est").